mjf1406/class-daily/README.md

         - set up login with email
         - get realtime up and running
 - 2024/1/x
-    - can now add classes
-    - can now add routines that are class-dependent or class-independent
+    - can now create routines that are class-dependent or class-independent
-    - can now add to the daily schedule (for the current day)
+    - can now create to the daily schedule (for the current day)
     - can now create a daily schedule for any date in the future
     - can now mark items on the daily schedule complete and they get crossed out with a nice animation
     - daily schedule items can be dragged and dropped to reorder